2024 Christmas is Coming 50/50 Raffle! Draw Date: Dec 20, 2024

 What does a Hospice Northwest volunteer do?

-Hospice Northwest volunteers provide support to people who are at the end of life in the client’s home, hospital or long-term care facility.
+Hospice Northwest volunteers provide support to people who are at the end of life in the client’s home, hospital or long-term care facility or wherever the client needs support.
 The role of the hospice volunteer is determined by the needs of the individual client and their family members.
 Hospice Northwest volunteers also offer support to people who are grieving.

 Can anyone become a Hospice Northwest volunteer?